Warths/Rocksmith-Scene-Switcher/README.md

 Python program that uses Rocksniffer and OBS Web Socket to automatically switch your OBS Studio scene depending on Rocksmith state.

-# How to use ?

-Go download the latest executable version on [the release section !](https://github.com/Warths/Rocksmith-Scene-Switcher/releases)

 # New Features!
+(Can we say "new" if it's the first release ?"

   - Supports pausing the game and navigating throught sections
   - Support blacklisting scene from switching (to lock Switcher's depending on the current scene)
   - Supports adding a customizable cooldown between changes
   - Support hot-changes on the config.

+# How to use ?

+Go download the latest executable version on [the release section !](https://github.com/Warths/Rocksmith-Scene-Switcher/releases)

 Upon first opening of the program, a config.ini file will be created.
 You can change it, especialy the [Behaviour] section

 ```ini
 [OBSWebSocket]